peterpjaspers/yet-another-make/doc/yam.md

   dlls, recursively up to the executables that use them.
   Not Yam.
 Yam can be setup to only relink dependent dlls when the interface of the modified dll has changed.
+- **No more forgetting about a dependency you needed to build resulting in inconsistent binaries and wasted time debugging**

 ## Ease of use

-- **No more figuring out what directories to build based on the change you made**
-- **No more forgetting about a dependency you needed to build resulting in inconsistent binaries and wasted time debugging**
 - **No more clean rebuilds after you changed some of your build commands**
 - **No more clean rebuilds after you renamed/moved files or directories**
 - **No more clean rebuilds after you checked-out another git branch in your worktree**